-Learn-Explain-Reinforce: Counterfactual Reasoning and Its Guidance to Reinforce an Alzheimer's Disease Diagnosis Model
+Learn-Explain-Reinforce: Counterfactual Reasoning and its Guidance to Reinforce an Alzheimer's Disease Diagnosis Model

-Kwanseok Oh, Jee Seok Yoon, and Heung-II Suk, Senior Member, IEEE
+Kwanseok Oh[®], Jee Seok Yoon[®], and Heung-II Suk[®], Senior Member, IEEE

 Abstract-Existing studies on disease diagnostic models focus either on diagnostic model learning for performance improvement or on the visual explanation of a trained diagnostic model.
 We propose a novel learn-explain-reinforce (LEAR) framework that unifies diagnostic model learning, visual explanation generation (explanation unit), and trained diagnostic model reinforcement (reinforcement unit) guided by the visual explanation.
 For the visual explanation, we generate a counterfactual map that transforms an input sample to be identified as an intended target label.
 For example, a counterfactual map can localize hypothetical abnormalities within a normal brain image that may cause it to be diagnosed with Alzheimer's disease (AD).
-We believe that the generated counterfactual maps represent data-driven and model-induced knowledge about a target task, i.e., AD diagnosis using structural MRI, which can be a vital source of information to reinforce the generalization of the trained diagnostic model.
+We believe that the generated counterfactual maps represent data-driven knowledge about a target task, i.e., AD diagnosis using structural MRI, which can be a vital source of information to reinforce the generalization of the trained diagnostic model.
 To this end, we devise an attention-based feature refinement module with the guidance of the counterfactual maps.
 The explanation and reinforcement units are reciprocal and can be operated iteratively.
 Our proposed approach was validated via qualitative and quantitative analysis on the ADNI dataset.
 Its comprehensibility and fidelity were demonstrated through ablation studies and comparisons with existing methods.

-Index Terms-Visual Explanation, Counterfactual Reasoning, Representation Reinforcement, Explanation-Guided Attention, Deep Learning, Explainable AI (XAI), Structural Magnetic Resonance Imaging, Alzheimer's Disease.
+Index Terms-Visual explanation, counterfactual reasoning, representation reinforcement, explanation-guided attention, deep learning, explainable AI (XAI), structural magnetic resonance imaging, Alzheimer's disease

-1 Introduction
+1 INTRODUCTION

-$\ensuremath{\mathsf{LZHEIMER'S}}$ disease (AD) is known as one of the most prevalent neurodegenerative diseases, characterized by progressive and irreversible memory loss and cognitive function decline or impairment.
+A LZHEIMER'S disease (AD) is known as one of the most prevalent neurodegenerative diseases, characterized by progressive and irreversible memory loss and cognitive function decline or impairment.
 AD causes the damage and destruction of nerve cells in brain regions related to memory, language, and other cognitive functions, and it has contributed to 60-80% of the world's dementia cases [1].
 Brain atrophy associated with AD emerges as a continuous progression from cognitively normal (CN) to mild cognitive impairment (MCI) and dementia in the symptomatic spectrum [2].
-Currently available AD-related medicines have marginal effects in alleviating amnesic symptoms or slowing their progression.
-Thus, early detection and timely intervention of AD at its preclinical or prodromal stages are of paramount importance in the prevention of its progression and in diminishing its incidence.
+Currently available AD-related medicines have